-The results of the treatment last about six months and you may receive additional injections.
-A possible side effect is urinary retention, and it is not recommended for men at risk or history of prostate enlargement.
+Urinary retention is a possible side effect and it is not recommended for men with a history or risk of prostate enlargement.
 Botox is approved by the FDA in the United States at a dose of 100 units for HAV and 200 units for HAV associated with neurological conditions.
-Botox injection into the bladder is a well-established treatment for overactive bladder and urge incontinence, including urge incontinence associated with neurological diseases.

-Botox is an option to treat urge incontinence or overactive bladder in people who have not been successful with other treatment options.
+Botox injections into the bladder are an established treatment for overactive bladder and urge incontinence, including urge incontinence associated with neurological diseases.
+It is an option to consider when other treatments have not been successful in stopping involuntary urine loss or overactive bladder.

-The goal of botox in the bladder is to effectively treat persistent and disabling urinary incontinence with urgency, frequency and urgency.
-Most patients see a reduction in involuntary urine loss within two weeks of Botox administration in the bladder and full effects at 12 weeks.
-When Botox is injected into the bladder muscle, it treats thick muscle bands, known as trabeculation.
+The goal of Botox in the bladder is to effectively treat persistent and disabling urinary incontinence with urgency, frequency and urgency.
+Most patients notice a reduction in involuntary urine loss within two weeks of receiving Botox injections into the bladder, with full effects appearing after 12 weeks.
+When injected into the bladder muscle, Botox treats thick muscle bands known as trabeculation.
 The doctor can see inside the bladder using a cystoscope and administer Botox injections through it.

 You don't need general anesthesia for this procedure, but your doctor will give you a local anesthetic to numb your bladder so you don't feel any discomfort during the injections, similar to how a dentist numbs your mouth before filling a cavity.
-Other side effects may include fatigue, pain or difficulty urinating, and temporary inability to empty the bladder.If you are considering Botox injections, ask for a referral to your primary care provider or find a health professional who is experienced in these types of treatments.
-If you have trouble urinating after Botox injections into your bladder, you should contact your doctor.
+Other side effects may include fatigue, pain or difficulty urinating, and temporary inability to empty the bladder.If you are considering Botox injections, ask your primary care provider for a referral or find a health professional who is experienced in this type of treatment.
+If you have trouble urinating after receiving Botox injections into your bladder, contact your doctor immediately.
 Botox is generally used to improve conditions with muscle spasticity, involuntary muscle contractions, excessive sweating, and twitching of the eyelid or eye muscles.

-Botulinum toxin, when used in minute amounts in a derivative known as botox, is a magical and powerful potion.The effects of Botox last for about 6 months and then need to be re-injected when the patient notices that the benefits are disappearing.
+When used in small amounts in its derivative form known as botox, it is an incredibly powerful potion.The effects of Botox last for about 6 months and then need to be re-injected when the patient notices that the benefits are fading away.